duncanmalashock/dmalashock/content/posts/why-isnt-elm-mainstream-yet.md

 After 10 years, Elm's rate of adoption is still quite low.
 Why is this?

-In his talk ([https://www.youtube.com/watch?v=oYk8CKH7OhE](https://www.youtube.com/watch?v=oYk8CKH7OhE)), Evan expanded on several areas of his proposed strategy for promoting adoption, that he called "User-focused Design in Elm".
+In his talk (["Let's be mainstream!"](https://youtu.be/oYk8CKH7OhE?t=800)), Evan expanded on several areas of his proposed strategy for promoting adoption, that he called "User-focused Design in Elm".

 The two I want to focus on are Communication and Tooling.